hawkoli1987/Megatron-Bridge/docs/training/optimizer-scheduler-config.md

 | `lr_warmup_init` | `float` | `0.0` | Initial learning rate for warmup phase |

 ### WSD (Warmup-Stable-Decay) Scheduling
 Parameters for configuring the annealing phase of the WSD schedule, including decay style and iteration count:
+Parameters for configuring the annealing phase of the WSD schedule, including decay style and iteration count:

 | Parameter | Type | Default | Description |